wpendl99/.github/profile/webServices/express/express.md

 ## Putting it all together

-Here is a full example of our web service built using Express
+Here is a full example of our web service built using Express.

 ```js
 const express = require('express');